fbpx

 Most lenders use property like your house as security.
 You can also secure a loan on other valuable things like your car, electronics, expensive jewellery, or other assets.

-They’re more willing to advance higher loan amounts and low-interest rates because they know you’ll be motivated to repay to avoid losing your asset.
+They’re more willing to advance higher loan amounts and low interest rates because they know you’ll be motivated to repay to avoid losing your asset.

 Lenders will place a lien on the asset you use as security, giving them the legal right to repossess it if you default.
-When you fall back on repayments or default, they can repossess your asset and sell it as a last result to recover the advanced amount.
+When you fall back on repayments or default, they can repossess your asset and sell it as a last resort to recover the advanced amount.

 A lender will require that the asset’s value be greater or equal to the advanced amount to ensure they can recover the loan amount if necessary.